Coming in at a gigantic 3-4 inches, kinosternon subrubrum, or the common mud turtle, is one of the most common pet turtles in North America.

-Unique Feature: Has 11 plates vs. 12 for most other turtles, also secretes a foul odour
+Unique Feature: Has 11 plates vs. 12 for most other turtles, also secretes a foul odor.

 Although they are very popular in the pet turtle community, they differ in one important aspect compared to other popular turtles like sliders and painted turtles in their care; they are semi-terrestrial (meaning they like to spend a good portion of their lives out of the water).

-Around their head they may have lighter-colored strips emerging from their nose and mouth all the way down their neck.
+Around their heads, they may have lighter-colored strips emerging from their nose and mouth all the way down their neck.

 Their upper shell (carapace) is usually darker in cover, while their plastron (underneath shell) is typically a lighter shade of brown or darker yellow.